Stumpwiz/clerk/backend/README.md

 ### Docker and Docker Compose

-This backend can run against SQLite or PostgreSQL inside Docker.
-The images now embed a startup orchestrator that:
+This backend runs against PostgreSQL inside Docker.
+The images embed a startup orchestrator that:

 Startup sequence inside container:
 1. `backend/scripts/docker_start.py` resolves `DATABASE_URL` (or POSTGRES_* envs)
-2. If the URL is PostgreSQL:
-   - Calls `backend/scripts/wait_for_db.py` to poll until the DB accepts connections
+2. Calls `backend/scripts/wait_for_db.py` to poll until the DB accepts connections
-   - Runs `alembic upgrade head` to apply pending migrations
+3. Runs `alembic upgrade head` to apply pending migrations
-3. Starts `uvicorn app.main:app`
+4. Starts `uvicorn app.main:app`

 Notes:
-- For SQLite URLs, the wait/migrate steps are skipped and the API starts immediately.
 - You can disable the auto‑migrate step by setting `DISABLE_AUTO_MIGRATE=true` on the backend service.

 #### Compose for PostgreSQL